 Fear can have a significant, justifiable influence on motivation.
 When confidence and physical abilities are not well-matched with a task, the primary emotion is likely to be fear.
-Physical fear, or fear of actual danger, can be a crucial stimulus to manage risk, preparation, communication, and the safety of the physical environment.
+Physical fear, or fear of actual danger, can be a crucial stimulus to manage risk, danger, can be a crucial stimulus to manage risk, preparation, communication and the safety of the physical environment.
 It can be difficult to separate physical fear from fear of failure or general anxiety, and examining both emotional and physical factors can help to understand and address these emotions.
 Ultimately, enjoyment and benefits must be weighed against risk, and the choice should always be a personal one.

-Social component - Coaches, instructors, parents, and peers influence motivation and approaches to effort and risk.
-Observational learning, imitation, and vicarious experience contribute to improved self-efficacy.
+Social component: Coaches, instructors, parents/ caregivers and peers influence motivation and approaches to effort and risk.
+Observational learning, imitation and vicarious experience contribute to improved self-efficacy.
 Peer interaction and observation, as well as verbal and social encouragement, enhances physical literacy development in aerial environments.

-Multi-sport air coaches are taught to prioritize control, consistency, and confidence before moving to the next step.
+Multi-sport air coaches are taught to prioritize control, consistency and confidence before moving to the next step.
 Gradual progression based on a solid foundation of movement skills is the best way to develop.
-This begins on the ground with a foundation of balance, agility, flexibility, and coordination before progressing to low heights with minimal risk, eventually adding complexity or moving to greater heights as individual competence allows.
+This begins on the ground with a foundation of balance, agility, flexibility and coordination before progressing to low heights with minimal risk, eventually adding complexity or moving to greater heights as individual competence allows.

-Aerial and acrobatic literacy should be introduced early, build progressively, and become more refined over the long term.
-During the development of physical literacy, it is important to include positions, movements, and skills where orientation is not limited to head at the top and feet firmly planted on the ground.
+Aerial and acrobatic literacy should be introduced early, built progressively, and become more refined over the long term.
+During the development of physical literacy, it is important to include positions, movements, and skills where orientation is not limited to an upright, standing position.
 Aerial aspects of physical literacy are more efficiently developed at the earlier stages, before self-judgement and risk-avoidance become significant barriers.
-Late entry into acrobatic sports is possible, it but can prove difficult and discouraging if remedial work is required to "catch up" on basic skills.
+Late entry into acrobatic sports is possible, but it can prove difficult and discouraging if remedial work is required to catch up on basic skills.
 Transfer from one aerial sport to another is often successful, indicating that early development of foundational skills, rather than early single-sport specialization, is the basis for later success.
-Although acrobatic sports have typically been considered "early specialization", a growing number of sports are challenging this assumption, self-identifying as "early entry - late specialization" instead.
+Although acrobatic sports have typically been considered early specialization, a growing number of sports are challenging this assumption, self-identifying as early entry - late specialization instead.